Is Dental Insurance a Scam?

 Do you have dental insurance?
 Have you ever really thought about why you pay a monthly fee for dental care?
-Maybe you think you need insurance and have never even considered the possibility of not to having a dental policy.
+Maybe you think you need insurance and have never even considered the possibility of not having a dental policy.

 And maybe you wish you had insurance, but know you can’t afford it.
-Whatever the case, you might be surprised to know that dental insurance isn’t all it’s cracked up to be.
+Whatever the case, you might be surprised to learn that dental insurance isn’t all it’s cracked up to be.
 Here are some reasons you may want to consider not signing on the dotted line.

-Typical Premiums Exceed Coverage
+Dental Insurance Premiums Typically Exceed Coverage

-Biggest Expenses Are Minimally Covered
+Most significant Expenses are Minimally Covered

 What Can You Do Instead?
 Go to Mexico for Dental Care

 Instead of feeling helpless and continuing to pay high fees for dental insurance that you will likely never recoup, you can do what thousands of other Americans have been doing for yearsâ€”travel to Mexico for safe, affordable dental care.
 Here’s what you need to know about traveling south for dental procedures.

-You’ll Save A Lot of Money
+You’ll Save a Lot of Money

-Typically, a porcelain crown in the U.S. costs about $1,200.
-In Mexico, that same crown costs $230.
-You’d have to spend almost $1,000 on travel expenses before your dental tourism costs would reach standard U.S. dental fee.
+Even when you factor in the cost of travel expenses, going to Mexico for dental care can save you quite a bit of money.
+This is because the average prices for dental care in Mexico are meager.
+Typically, a porcelain crown in the U.S. costs about $1200.
+In Mexico, that exact crown costs around $425.
+So you’d have to spend almost $1,000 on travel expenses before your dental tourism costs would reach the standard U.S. dental fee.